Installation

 The Discngine LiveDesign Connector for Pipeline Pilot package contains:

-• ldconn.zip: the Pipeline Pilot collection developed to interact with LiveDesign into Pipeline Pilot protocols
+• ldconn.zip: the Pipeline Pilot collection developed to interact with LiveDesign from Pipeline Pilot protocols

 • web: the gadget application to be deployed on the LiveDesign server